DasEvoli/age-of-queens.com/README.md

 ![Age of Queens Banner](https://i.imgur.com/0TY1zSa.png)

 # age-of-queens.com
-This .NET Core Web Application is written for Age of Queens.
+This .NET Core MVC Web Application is written for Age of Queens.
 Age of Queens is a community and a safe space for women who play Age of Empires to cultivate an environment that connects women to other women and encourage more to pick up the game.

+## Contributing
+If you are a member of the Age of Queens community or you are approved as an editor you can contribute by doing pull requests.

 ## Requirements
 * .NET Core 6.0 SDK